Graph-COM/StruRW/README.md

 ## Datasets ##
 - Fast simulation datasets are the High Energy Physics (HEP) dataset from the pileup mitigation task.
 You can download the dataset root files here: https://zenodo.org/record/8015774
-- The DBLP and ACM datasets can be downloaded from the UDAGCN paper github.
+- The DBLP and ACM datasets can be downloaded following the [UDAGCN](https://github.com/GRAND-Lab/UDAGCN) Github repo.
-- The Cora and Arxiv data can be found in GOOD survey.
+- The Cora and Arxiv data can be downloaded following the [GOOD](https://github.com/divelab/GOOD) Github repo.

 ## Training ##
 For the training of each StruRW-based model, go to the corresponding folder